 Career opportunities vary depending on the type and size of employer.
 Research companies listed in the Directory of Actuarial Employers to gain a full understanding of the type of work involved in each area.

 The Government Actuary's Department (GAD) is an independent actuarial consultancy working within government.
 Their work includes advising public sector organisations in the UK and internationally on insurance-related issues, principally the regulation and supervision of insurance companies.

 Look for job vacancies at:

-Recruitment agencies sometimes handle vacancies and often advertise in the financial vacancy sections of the press or in professional journals.
+Specialist recruitment agencies such as Oliver James, Emerald Group and Star Actuarial Futures handle vacancies and often advertise in the financial vacancy sections of the press or in professional journals.

 Most new students enter the profession by joining a company as an actuarial trainee or risk analyst at the same time as studying for professional exams.
 It is important to choose the area of work you are most interested in and then apply for suitable posts.

 Student actuaries take exams at their own pace through self-study, as well as a mixture of distance learning courses and tutorials supplied by specialist providers such as the Actuarial Education Company (ActEd).
 Many employers provide support through mentoring, coaching, study leave and meeting the costs of learning materials.
 Subjects studied include statistical modelling, economics and financial actuarial maths.
 It is crucial for students to keep up with any changes in the sector as these can often affect the content of learning materials and exams.